IBM/aspera-cli/README.erb.md

 # <a name="aslmcli"></a>Tool: `aslmcli`

-The `asperalm` Gem provides a command line interface (CLI) which interacts with Aspera Products (mostly APIs using REST calls):
+The `asperalm` Gem provides a command line interface (CLI) which interacts with Aspera Products (mostly REST APIs):

+* Aspera on Cloud
+* Faspex
 * Server
 * Node
 * Shares
-* Faspex
 * Console
 * Orchestrator
-* Aspera on Cloud
 * ATS
 * and more...